 Visit the Freighters

 If the conditions are calm and there is no major wind you don’t have to paddle along the shore, but you are able to head out into the bay and get a closer look at some of the freighters anchoring there.
-It can be a fun trip to head to one of them, generously circle it and head back, or you might even do “freighter hopping” and paddle to several freighters and do a larger loop.
+It can be a fun trip to head closer to one of them.
+That being said, you have to keep at least 100m distance from them at all times, so generously circle it and head back, or you might even do “freighter hopping” and paddle to several freighters and do a larger loop.

-Safety Considerations: The freighters are GIANT boats, make sure you keep an appropriate distance.
-They also do rotate around the anchor chain depending on the wind conditions (or the current), which is another reason to keep a good distance.
+Safety Considerations: You have to keep at least 100m distance from the freighters at any time!
 On the way you will likely also cross paths with other smaller boaters such as powerboats or sailboats: make sure you establish eye contact and stay out of their way.
 Make sure you only head out into the bay if there is very little wind and no waves.

 Stanley Park & Ambleside